magento/devdocs/guides/v2.1/cloud/cdn/fastly-image-optimization.md

   - Setup
   - Configuration
 ---
 Fastly provides image optimization support for common image formats: PNG, JPEG, GIF.
 The Fastly Image Optimization (Fastly IO) snippet inserts the VCL code to perform image optimization to speed up delivery of the product images included in your store.
+There are three steps to configure the Fastly IO: Enable, Configure, and Verify.

 ## Enable Fastly IO
 You can enable Fastly image optimization (Fastly IO) from the Admin panel by